-May 9-15: Iki Nakagawa researcher in-residence
+May 9-15: Iki Nakagawa researcher/artist in-residence

 Saturday, May 11, 7pm: Public information and planning meeting for workers-owned cooperative diner and food cooperative.
 Aspiring and professional chefs, cooks, and food service workers welcome, as well as local food producers and home-cooks, anyone who is interested in making food choices in Carondelet and organizing our food system(s).

 Open to the public across the week, full schedule to be announced soon.
 Participating/Performing/Presenting Artists and Organizations : Michael Allen, Cyprus Atlas, Jessica Baran (+ local poets), Lorene Bouboushian, Shawn Escarciga, Maxie Glamour (+ Qu’art Cohort), Simone Johnson, Heather Kapplow, Sierra Ortega, Allana Ross, Jaguar Mary X. VIDEO: Beatriz Albuquerque, Nina Isabelle, Nicole Goodwin, David Ian Bellows/Griess (+ TBA)